bitrix24/b24restdocs/api-reference/chats/outdated/context.md

 You can read about what contextual applications are [here](./chat-apps.md#contextual-applications).

-To work with the context, perform the following actions:
+To work with the context, follow these steps:

 1. [Register an application](./create-app/index.md).
 You can register a hidden application so that it does not appear on the text input panel.